martin12333/Dokumenty/250825-@skupina-meta-informace/250825-@skupina-meta-informace,emergency.f8.md

 ℹ️ℹ️ℹ️ℹ️🅰️ because i am harmed by antidepressants..a quote from ycombinator.com .. ..
 "Nothing worked better than exercise, sleep, nicotine, staying hydrated, and coffee.
 Strategic fasting can also be effective, but you have to be careful with that (like intermittent fasting).”

-## dle filosofie dr. Praška a antifragility ... ℹ️ℹ️ℹ️ℹ️možná se rodina pro příštích 50 let trochu posílila ...
+# ℹ️ℹ️ℹ️ℹ️ dle filosofie dr. Praška a antifragility ... možná se rodina pro příštích 50 let trochu posílila ...

 kdyby se rodina z mých havárií poučila ...